Introduction: Colonic Irrigation Board

 Fill the water bucket with clean, lukewarm water.
 Water should be body temperature.
 Put your hand in and estimate.
 Be sure to dissolve the soda and salt thoroughly.
 Put the soda and salt into the bucket before turning on the water.
 That way the warm water dissolves the soda and salt as it swirls in.

 Do whatever you do to set up a siphon.
 One method is to make sure the tubing clamp is open, then feed the tube in weight first, followed by the length till it fills with water.
-When it is full of water with no bubbles, clamp it off, and, leaving the weight in the bucket, snake the other end down and hook it up to the board/probe.
+When it is full of water with no bubbles, clamp it off, and, leaving the weight in the bucket, snake the other end down and hook it up to the board/nozzle.
 Release the clamp for a second to make sure the siphon is working.
-You don't want to get down on the board with the probe in place only to find that the siphon is on strike.
+You don't want to get down on the board with the nozzle in place only to find that the siphon is on strike.

-Remove clothing and lube the probe and anus with KY jelly or similar (Vaseline would probably work).
+Remove clothing and lube the nozzle and anus with KY jelly or similar (Vaseline would probably work).
 Lie on your back with your knees up, ease yourself into place, and when comfortable, release the clamp.
 Control anal sphincter to expel water and feces as needed.
-The probe is small enough that clean water can be flowing in at the same as dirty water is gushing out.
+The nozzle is small enough that clean water can be flowing in at the same as dirty water is gushing out.
 There is no need to flush the toilet during the cleanse; wastes empty down the drain automatically but without the usual flushing sound.

 If you get uncomfortable, shut the clamp for a minute or two, relax, and expel.
 Then release the clamp again.
 The water solution flows in and out, in and out, many times in the course of one colonic irrigation.
 As it flows out, it takes crap with it.